edurant/edurant.github.io/advising/msml.md

 All courses will be offered online (fully virtual or in classroom with technology enabling remote participation).
 Nearly all courses will be synchronous.
 The 4 classes that are part of graduate certificates (see track below) will be offered in the evening.

-Students who were in the 2021-22 cohort of our applied ML graduate certificate, upon which the core classes in the MS ML are based, were generally working full-time and said that it was better for them to take 1 course at a time instead of 2.
+Students who were in the 2021-22 cohort of our applied ML graduate certificate, upon which the core classes in the MSML are based, were generally working full-time and said that it was better for them to take 1 course at a time instead of 2.
 So, for the master's degree, that would translate to 3+ years depending on how many summer classes are taken.
 The program could be done in 2 years or a bit less if someone took 2 courses at a time.

 We expect that many of the students in the program will have tuition support from their employers.
 Depending on the company, taking one course at a time might also be the best path from a financial perspective if the employer has annual limits on tuition support.

 More information will be posted soon.
-Please contact MS ML program director [Dr. Durant](/) with any questions.
+Please contact MSML program director [Dr. Durant](/) with any questions.

 # Dual Enrollment with Bachelor's Degree
 The MS can be taken as a 5-year dual enrollment program with many MSOE undergraduate degrees including all EECS undergraduate degrees: BME, CE, CS, EE, and SE.